-There is a direct benefit to users of the community water supplies in the Waimea basin as the Waimea Community Dam provides water security.
-A portion of costs from the Waimea Community Dam have been allocated to the Urban Water Club and the Redwood Valley Rural Water supply and other users, and are recovered from water users through water rates or charges.
+There is a direct benefit to users of the community water supplies in the Waimea basin as the Waimea Community Dam (WCD) provides water security.
+A portion of costs from the WCD have been allocated to the Urban Water Club and the Redwood Valley Rural Water supply and other users, and are recovered from water users through water rates or charges.

-Default:
+Defaults:

-Council may introduce a targeted rate based on capital value to all properties with Waimea Community Dam related affiliated consents in the event of any default on loans or security arrangements for the Waimea Community Dam Joint Venture Council Controlled Organisation (Waimea Water Ltd.).
+Council may introduce a targeted rate based on land value to all properties with access to water supplied via a consent affiliated through a shareholding in WIL, in the event of any default on loans or security arrangements for the WCD Joint Venture Council Controlled Organisation (WWL).